+As of June 30, 2020 and December 31, 2019, we had cash equivalents and short-term investments measured at fair value on a recurring basis.
 Available-for-sale marketable securities consist of U.S. Treasury securities, which were measured at fair value using Level 1 inputs, and corporate debt securities and commercial paper, which were measured at fair value using Level 2 inputs.
 We determine the fair value of Level 2 related securities with the aid of valuations provided by third parties using proprietary valuation models and analytical tools.
 These valuation models and analytical tools use market pricing or prices for similar instruments that are both objective and publicly available, including matrix pricing or reported trades, benchmark yields, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids and/or offers.
 We validate the fair values of Level 2 financial instruments by comparing these fair values to a third-party pricing source.
-No transfers between levels have occurred during the periods presented.